Will of a person with an intellectual disability

 - a person had testamentary capacity, never made a valid will and subsequently loses testamentary capacity; or

 - a person never had testamentary capacity and never made a valid will.

 In these situations, when the person dies their property is distributed according to the rules of intestacy.
 It may be appropriate that provision be made in a Statutory Will for other or additional persons.
 An example of such provision may be for a person who has had the long term care of another person who lacks testamentary capacity.

-The Guardianship and Administration Board cannot make an order for the execution of a Statutory Will if there exists a prior valid will.
-If an application is made to the Board for an order for the execution of a Statutory Will, the Board is required to make such enquiries as are reasonable as to the possible existence of any prior will.
+The Tribunal cannot make an order for the execution of a Statutory Will if there exists a prior valid will.
+If an application is made to the Tribunal for an order for the execution of a Statutory Will, the Tribunal is required to make such enquiries as are reasonable as to the possible existence of any prior will.

-Before the Board will make an order for the execution of a Statutory Will, it must be satisfied that the person for whom the will is proposed does not have the capacity to make a valid will.
-In addition, the Board must consider the following matters:
+Before the Tribunal will make an order for the execution of a Statutory Will, it must be satisfied that the person for whom the will is proposed does not have the capacity to make a valid will.
+In addition, the Tribunal must consider the following matters: